Klipper3d/klipper/docs/Status_Reference.md

 The following information is available in [dual_carriage](Config_Reference.md#dual_carriage) on a hybrid_corexy or hybrid_corexz robot
 - `mode`: The current mode.
-Possible values are: "FULL_CONTROL"
+Possible values are: "FULL_CONTROL", "DUPLICATION", "MIRRORED"
 - `active_carriage`: The current active carriage.
-Possible values are: "CARRIAGE_0", "CARRIAGE_1"
+Possible values are: "CARRIAGE_0", "CARRIAGE_1", "BOTH"

 # virtual_sdcard